kommthom/VaporHX/README.md

 Assuming the standard use of `configure.swift' in all the following examples.

-The simplest config usign the Leaf engine (without localisation helpers):
+The simplest config usign the Leaf engine (without localization helpers):

 ```swift
 import Vapor